News & trends

 A quantity surveyor manages cost and value at project level – budgets, valuations, CVRs.
 A commercial manager takes the strategic view across multiple projects – risk, procurement strategy, team leadership, and P&L responsibility.
 The QS produces the data.
 The CM acts on it.
 In smaller contractors, one person does both – the distinction becomes real once you’re running 3+ projects.

-The difference between a commercial manager and a quantity surveyor in construction comes down to scope: a QS manages cost and value at project level, while a commercial manager takes strategic oversight across multiple projects with P&L responsibility.
-In smaller contractors one person does both – the roles become distinct once you are running three or more projects and need someone dedicated to commercial strategy rather than project-level detail.
+The difference = scope.
+A QS manages cost at project level.
+A CM takes strategic oversight across multiple projects with P&L responsibility.
+In smaller contractors one person does both – the roles split once you’re running three or more jobs.

 The Quick Answer

-A Quantity Surveyor manages the financial detail at project level – measuring work, valuing it, tracking costs against budget, and producing the monthly CVR.
-A Commercial Manager takes a broader view: multi-project oversight, commercial strategy, risk management, team leadership, and responsibility for business profitability rather than just project profitability.
+A Quantity Surveyor manages project-level numbers – measuring work, valuing it, tracking costs, producing the monthly CVR.
+A Commercial Manager takes the broader view: multi-project oversight, commercial strategy, risk management, team leadership, P&L responsibility.

-Think of it this way: the QS tells you exactly where the money is on each project.
+The QS tells you where the money is on each project.
 The CM decides what to do about it across the business.

 What Does a Quantity Surveyor Do?